How to Measure Steel Tubing: OD vs ID for Accurate Sizing

 For instance, a larger inside diameter allows for higher flow rates, making it suitable for systems that handle significant volumes of fluid.
 Conversely, a smaller inside diameter may be preferred for applications requiring controlled or restricted flow.
 Understanding the relationship between the inside diameter and wall thickness helps engineers select tubing that meets specific performance requirements.

-Measuring pipe vs tube involves understanding their distinct measurement standards.
+Measuring pipe and tube involves understanding their distinct measurement standards.
 Pipes are typically measured by their inside diameter, as their primary function is to transport fluids or gases.

 This focus on internal capacity makes the inside diameter the most relevant dimension for pipes.
 In contrast, tubes are measured by their outside diameter, as they are often used in structural or mechanical applications where external dimensions are critical.